UGW #3 : God's Will is a Verb

 “His Will” has more to do with the plans that He desires for us, plans that happen if we walk in obedience.

-But let's look at 1 Samuel 13:13-14.
-In this passage, God says (through the prophet Samuel) that He would have established King Saul's reign if only Saul had been fully obedient to the Lord.
+Let's look briefly at 1 Samuel 13:13-14.
+In this passage, God says (through the prophet Samuel) that He would have established King Saul's reign if only Saul had been fully obedient to Him.
 But Saul wasn't faithful and obedient, and so he lost the kingship.
-God said that He had a plan that He would have carried out, but it hinged on Saul's choices.
+God said that He had a good plan that He would've carried out - blessings He would've given Saul - but it hinged on Saul's decision and actions.

-If Calvinism is true, then anytime the Bible says that something different "could have" happened, it would have to be a lie, a fake "could have."
-Because in Calvinism, nothing else was ever possible because God planned every detail from the beginning and caused it to happen exactly how He planned.
+If Calvinism is true, then anytime the Bible says that something different "could have" happened, it would have to be a lie, a fake "could have" - because in Calvinism, nothing else was ever possible because Calvi-god planned every detail from the beginning and caused it to happen exactly how he planned.
+Either that, or he created two opposing plans that are both "his Will," which means one of his Wills doesn't happen and that he wills things that oppose his other will.
+Or else the plan that didn't happen wasn't his Will, which means he creates plans he doesn't will.

-But Calvinism has redefined "sovereign" to be about how God has to use His power and authority in order to be God.
+[Once again, Calvinism has redefined "sovereign" to be about how God has to use His power and authority in order to be God.
 They say that since He is all-powerful then it must mean that He uses His power all the time to control everything ... or else He wouldn't be an all-powerful God.
-If He doesn't act the way they say He has to then He can't really be God.
+If He doesn't act the way they say He has to then He can't really be God, in Calvinism.

 But God Himself has shown us in His Word how He has chosen to use His power and authority.
 And - like it or not, Calvinists - God has chosen to give mankind a certain amount of freedom, within boundaries.
 He has chosen to restrain His use of power, in order to give people real choices that have real consequences.
 He has chosen NOT to control all things, all people, every decision we make.
 He has chosen to let us decide many things.
 And yet, in His sovereignty and power and authority, He knows how to work it all together for good, into His plans.

-This is how God has chosen to act and to be, while in His position of sovereignty, as seen all throughout His Word.
-Clearly and plainly and easily-understood.
+This is how God has chosen to act and to be, as seen all throughout His Word.
+Clearly and plainly and easily-understood.]

-This makes God a very unstable, untrustworthy, dishonest God.
+Calvinism makes God a very unstable, untrustworthy, dishonest, divided, two-faced, self-sabotaging, schizophrenic God.

 When I look up verses that relate to us concerning God’s Will, I mostly see that His Will is a more like a verb, not a noun.
+Yes, it's a noun technically, but we decide to do or not do it (verb).
 The Bible talks about doing the things that God wills, things that He desires us to do.
-It does not as often talk about waiting for His Will (as though God always causes His Will to happen, as Calvinists would say) or trying to find it as though it is a pre-set path or plan.
+It does not as often talk about waiting for His Will or trying to find it, as though it was a pre-set path or plan we have to find or wait around for until it happens.
+It's not something that happens to us; it's something we choose to do.

 Matthew 7:21: "‘Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven....’"